 - a.
-To control the number, dimensions and location of vehicle access points. - b.
-To reduce the visual impact of garages, carports, and parking areas on the streetscape. - c.
-To provide safe, secure and convenient access to parking within garages, carports and parking areas, with casual surveillance of private driveways from dwellings and from the street. - d.
-To minimise conflict between pedestrians and vehicles at the junction of driveways and footpaths. - e.
+To control the number, dimensions and location of vehicle access points.
+To reduce the visual impact of garages, carports, and parking areas on the streetscape. - b.
+To provide safe, secure and convenient access to parking within garages, carports and parking areas, with casual surveillance of private driveways from dwellings and from the street. - c.
+To minimise conflict between pedestrians and vehicles at the junction of driveways and footpaths. - d.
 To provide convenient, functional and secure on-site parking for residents.

-1. A minimum of one car parking space must be located behind the building façade line and shall be accessfrom primary street boundary.

-Note: A car space may include a garage, carport or other hard stand area constructed of materials suitable for car parking and access.
-The required car parking spaces specified above may be provided using a combination of these facilities, including use of the driveway (within the property boundary only) as a parking space.

-- 2. Driveways are to have the smallest configuration possible (particularly within the road verge) to serve the required parking facilities and vehicle turning movements and shall comply with AS2890. - 3.
+- 1. At least one car parking space must be located behind the building façade line where the car parking space is accessed from the street on the front property boundary. - Note: A car space may include a garage, carport or other hard stand area constructed of materials suitable for car parking and access.
+The required car parking spaces specified above may be provided using a combination of these facilities, including use of the driveway (within the property boundary only) as a parking space. - 2.
+Driveways are to have the smallest configuration possible (particularly within the road verge) to serve the required parking facilities and vehicle turning movements and shall comply with AS2890. - 3.
 Driveways are to have a minimum of 500mm landscaping on each side, particularly between the driveway and boundary. - 4.
-To prevent parking over a public road verge, garages located on the secondary street frontage are to be setback either 2m or a minimum of 5.5m and integrated into the dwelling design.
-Garage setback from any secondary street boundary that is greater than 2m but less than 5.5m will not be accepted.
+To prevent parking over a public road verge, garages located on the secondary street frontage are to be setback either 2m or a minimum of 5.5m and integrated in to the dwelling design.
+Garage setback from secondary street frontages that are greater than 2m but less than 5.5m will not be accepted.
 Note: a 2m setback will not facilitate a car parking space.